 This book includes probiotic (fermented) nut cheese recipes.

 Teruo Higa: "An Earth Saving Revolution: a Means to Resolve Our World's Problems Through Effective Micro-organisms (EM)".
 Prof. Teruo Higa also sells probiotic porcelain jewellery (!) and has been credited for discovering bacteria that is capable of eating radioactive waste and rendering it harmless.
 His research on probiotics is pretty cutting-edge.

-Hiromi Sninya: "The Microbe Factor: Using Your Body's Enzymes and Microbes to Protect Your Health".
+Hiromi Sninya: "The Microbe Factor: Your Innate Immunity and the Coming Health Revolution"

 This webpage has a good simple explanation of what it takes to grow kefir probiotic and make a nice drink out of it:

 "How to Make Water Kefir" by Gnowfglins.com